William Herle (spy)

 William Herle (died 1589) was an Englishman who was both a Member of Parliament and the county sheriff; he was also a privateer and spy while imprisoned in the Marshalsea prison in 1571.
 He became known for his part in Elizabeth I's intelligence network inside the jail.
 He smuggled letters from William Cecil, Lord Burghley, about people involved in the so-called Ridolfi plot, which was a Roman Catholic plan to assassinate the Queen and replace her with Mary, Queen of Scots.

 Privateering

 Herle was hired by Sir William Garrard in 1565.
 Garrard was the Lord Mayor of London and had a market in the northern sea.
 This brought Herle to the attention of William Cecil, who hired him in the mid-1560s to travel and supply the allies in England.
 Herle was sent to raid ships on the River Thames.
 Eventually, Margaret, Duchess of Parma, a Spanish regent in the Netherlands, asked Elizabeth I to stop Herle.

-In July of 1566, Herle turned himself in to Cecil to be imprisoned and questioned for his pirating.
+In July 1566, Herle turned himself in to Cecil to be imprisoned and questioned for his pirating.
 During the trial in July 1566, he was acquitted for his absence on the ship Tigger when the raid happened.